Rivridis/Assistant-Client/README.md

 ## Setup
 ### Setup on Windows 10/11
+* Clone repository
-* Install exe from latest distribution
+* Install requirements.txt

 ### Usage
 * Use Assistant mode for general chat, and calling functions to execute like playing music.